 - In Taking Woodstock, Liev Schrieber plays Vetty von Vilma, a transvestite woman.
 In the part he's very muscular and has an apparent deep voice, in addition to very visible facial hair.

-- There was a short from The Three Stooges where Curly dressed like an Indian maiden and a mountain man fell in love with him.
+- There is a short from The Three Stooges where Curly dresses like an Indian maiden and a mountain man falls in love with him.
 Guess it's been a really long time since he last saw a woman.

 - Averted by Dustin Hoffman in Tootsie.
-He might not be an attractive woman (a fact lampshaded several times in the film) but he at least looks like one.
+He might not be the most attractive woman in the world (lampshaded several times in the film), but he at least looks like one.
 That Oscar nomination was well-deserved.

-- The failure—or prime source of comedy, depending on how you look at it—of White Chicks is generally considered to be a combination of this and disturbingly unconvincing makeup.
+- The failure — or prime source of comedy, depending on how you look at it — of White Chicks is generally considered to be a combination of this and disturbingly unconvincing makeup.
 Shawn Wayans even admits in the DVD commentary that he makes "a very ugly woman."

 - In Gentlemen of Fortune, the crooks end up escaping in drag.
 Not only it's incredibly conspicuous, one of the crooks still tries to hit after girls and tries to use the men's bathroom.

 - Averted with Zahara in Bad Education, who makes an effort to adopt feminine mannerisms, hair, and makeup on top of the women's clothing.
 And then played straight with the real Ignacio, who has stubble and an extremely deep voice.

-- Sherlock Holmes: A Game of Shadows had Holmes disguising himself as a woman.
-Since it was a last minute disguise, it wasn't one of the better ones.
+- Sherlock Holmes: A Game of Shadows has Holmes disguising himself as a woman.
+Since it is a last-minute disguise, it isn't one of the better ones.
 But in the dark when the other guys could only glimpse it, it works.